tazzben/Adjusted-WW/README.md

 python Simulation.py  --options 5
 ```

 Where "5" is the specified value of _n_.

+This software is also available as pre-built binaries for Windows and macOS under the releases section of this page (which does not require the installation of python or any of the libraries).
 Extensive critical value tables generated from this simulation software can be found at [https://goo.gl/mjIYvN](https://goo.gl/mjIYvN).

 ## Related Work